sinh-png/openfl-adbuddiz/HELP.md

 ##### b) Optional - Setting callbacks:

-In order to get more information about the SDK behavior, you can set ad callbacks via AdBuddiz.callback.
+In order to get more information about the SDK behavior, you can set ad callbacks via `AdBuddiz.callback`.

 Example:
 ```haxe